wvengen/scproxy/README.md

 This program is a basic attempt to get it working on Linux.
 It's not very polished, and there are likely to be many corner-cases that aren't handled.
-But it allows one to log into websites with a Buypass smartcard.
+But it allows one to log into websites with a Buypass smartcard, and to change the card's PIN.

 ## Install